Code-Institute-Submissions/milestone-project-01/TESTING.md

 **I just need a phone number** so they can pick it up."_
 - The user needs to take two steps to get a phone number: _- Home > Contact_
 - On the Contact page, the user can see the phone number
-- The number can be pressed and automatically dialled from the users phone if they are viewing on mobile
+- The number can be pressed and automatically dialled from the user's phone if they are viewing on mobile

 ## Manual (logical) testing of all elements and functionality on every page.